-We’re using a virtual wait list as needed so we don’t exceed 25% capacity.
-We have space so you can keep a six-foot distance from others and stay out of the rain while you wait to enter the market.
-For more details on this system, and other measures we’ve taken, please see "SOCIAL DISTANCING" on our Coronavirus Alerts page.
+Our staff will monitor the entrances during our busiest times.
+We have created space so you can keep a six-foot distance from others and stay out of the rain while you wait to enter the market.
+For more details on this system and other measures we’ve taken, please see our Coronavirus Response page.

 The Market Where it all Began

 Town & Country Market in Winslow is where it all began in 1957.
 It was showing its age when we launched a major remodel that took 14 long months - ending with a larger, updated and renewed market with improved layout, increased seating and many new features.

 The market was awarded LEED® Gold from the US Green Building Council (USGBC) for achievements in the building and operation of this downtown fixture.
 LEED – Leadership in Energy and Environmental Design – is a rating system developed by USGBC for buildings, homes and communities that are designed, constructed, maintained and operated for improved environmental and human health performance.

 “Using the LEED process in our remodel let us exercise our most important environmental values - reducing waste and pollution, decreasing our greenhouse gas output, filtering parking lot runoff and providing clean indoor air for our employees and customers,” said Town & Country’s Sustainability Director, Tony D’Onofrio.